Makrand2407/JavaHandsOn/Exception/README.md

-/**Create a class InvalidLoginException that extends Exception.
+**Create a class InvalidLoginException that extends Exception.
 In a method login(String username, String password): If username or password is empty, throw InvalidLoginException.
-Catch and display the error in main().**/
+Catch and display the error in main().**